Twelfth Night: Synopsis

-Viola is shipwrecked on the coast of Illyria and she comes ashore with the help of a Captain.
-She has lost contact with her twin brother, Sebastian, whom she believes to be drowned, and with the aid of the Captain, she disguises herself as a young man under the name Cesario and enters the service of Duke Orsino.
-Duke Orsino has convinced himself that he is in love with Olivia, who is mourning the recent death of her brother.
-She refuses to see entertainments, be in the company of men, or accept love or marriage proposals from anyone, the Duke included, until seven years have passed.
-Duke Orsino then uses 'Cesario' as an intermediary to profess his passionate love before Olivia.
-Olivia, however, falls in love with 'Cesario', setting her at odds with her professed duty.
-In the meantime, Viola has fallen in love with Duke Orsino, creating a love triangle: Viola loves Duke Orsino, Duke Orsino loves Olivia, and Olivia loves Viola disguised as Cesario.
+Viola is shipwrecked on the coast of Illyria and comes ashore with a captain's help.
+She has lost contact with her twin brother, Sebastian, whom she believes has drowned.
+With the aid of the Captain she disguises herself as a young man named Cesario and enters the service of Duke Orsino.
+Orsino has convinced himself he is in love with Olivia who is in mourning and who therefore refuses to see entertainments, be in the company of men, or accept love or marriage proposals from anyone, including Orsino, until seven years have passed.
+Orsino then uses 'Cesario' as an intermediary to profess his passionate love for Olivia.

+But Olivia falls in love with 'Cesario', setting her at odds with her professed duty.
+Meanwhile, Viola has fallen in love with Orsino, creating a love triangle: Viola loves Orsino, Orsino loves Olivia, and Olivia loves Viola disguised as Cesario.